 A gin wheel c/w shoulder eyebolt and insert (Safe Working Load (SWL) 23.1 kN) shall be provided on the underside of the bottom of the tank subject to the approval of the Consultant.
 The gin wheel and concrete insert shall be rated for a total load of 10 kN and be easily reached from the catwalk and from the upper landing where applicable.
 Supply 25 mm diameter new nylon rope, having length sufficient for both ends to simultaneously reach the ground level.

-Valve, Chemical and Communications Rooms:
+Valve, Chemical and Electrical Rooms:

-The valve chamber (valve room) and chemical room shall be located inside the concrete shaft as detailed on the Contract Drawings.
+The valve room and chemical room shall be located inside the concrete shaft as detailed on the Contract Drawings.

-The chamber shall be designed by the Contractor to be supported on the foundation and/or the concrete shaft wall and shall be capable of carrying all specified and implied dead loads plus a super-imposed live load of 4.8 kN/m2.
-The superimposed live load of 4.8 kN/m2 applies to the design of both the chamber roof slab and the structural slab at grade.
+The valve room shall be designed by the Contractor to be supported on the foundation and/or the concrete shaft wall and shall be capable of carrying all specified and implied dead loads plus a super-imposed live load of 6.0 kN/m2.
+The superimposed live load of 5.0 kN/m2 applies to the design of the valve room roof slab and staircase.

 Insulated exterior quality entrance doors shall be provided from inside the shaft to the respective rooms as specified in Division 8 – Doors and Windows.
 Do not provide double doors.

-The valve chamber shall also be the location for manual re-chlorinating distribution water entering the tank.
+The valve room shall also be the location for manual re-chlorinating distribution water entering the tank.
 Re-chlorination capabilities, appurtenances, power supply and other facility requirements in accordance with the operational requirements set out in Division 13 - SCADA and Instrumentation and the Process Narrative/Process Control Narratives included in the SCADA appendices.

 EXECUTION